- Oops!Something went wrong.Please try again later.

 Dividend Growth Potential

 To summarise, shareholders should always check that First Merchants's dividends are affordable, that its dividend payments are relatively stable, and that it has decent prospects for growing its earnings and dividend.
 Firstly, we like that First Merchants has a low and conservative payout ratio.
 Next, earnings growth has been good, but unfortunately the dividend has been cut at least once in the past.
-First Merchants has a number of positive attributes, but falls short of our ideal dividend company.
-It may be worth a look at the right price, though.
+Overall we think First Merchants is an interesting dividend stock, although it could be better.